Hiking on Doi Suthep

-The trail from Ban Doi Pui to Ban Mae Sa Mai in Doi Pui-Doi Suthep National Park is for me the most interesting and beautiful one day trek you can make out of Chiang Mai.
+The trail from Ban Doi Pui to Ban Mae Sa Mai in Doi Pui-Doi Suthep National Park is for me the most exciting and beautiful one day trek you can make out of Chiang Mai.
 It is the best Doi Suthep Trail.
-We offer a number of Doi Suthep tours, one day and two days.
+We offer several Doi Suthep tours, one day and two days.
 Both Baan Doi Pui and Baan Mae Sa Mai are Hmong villages.
 The Hmong are one of the ethnic minorities in Thailand.
 The homeland of the Hmong is in China where most of them still live.

-After a hearty lunch we will continue to the Hmong village Ban Mae Sa Mai.
-We pass through open areas with nice views until we reach the final descent to the village.
+After a hearty lunch, we will continue to the Hmong village Ban Mae Sa Mai.
+We pass through open areas with beautiful views until we reach the final descent to the community.
 We hike down through the thick community forest of Ban Mae Sa Mai.
-This village was site of a project of the Forest Restoration Unit of Chiang Mai University (FORRU).
+This village was the site of a project of the Forest Restoration Unit of Chiang Mai University (FORRU).
 The people of FORRU helped the villagers conserve and restore the forest that forms the watershed of the community.
-During the latter stages of the hike we also pass by the plantations of the village.
+During the latter stages of the hike, we also pass by the plantations of the village.

-In Ban Mae Sa Mai we always visit the house of Mr. Sowme, the silversmith of Ban Mae Sa Mai and his family.
-Their house is the homestay we use for our overnight guests.
+In Ban Mae Sa Mai we always visit the house of Mr Sowmee, the silversmith of Ban Mae Sa Mai and his family.
+Their home is the homestay we use for our overnight guests.
 I have done this hike now five times and still thoroughly enjoy it.
-For me it is the best and most interesting Doi Suthep Trail.
+For me, it is the best and most interesting Doi Suthep Trail.
 If you don’t want to spend too much time in a vehicle this trail is fantastic.
 It usually takes 4 to 5 hours to get from Doi Pui Hmong Village to Ban Mae Sa Mai including lunch and stops along the way.
-You have to be in reasonable condition but the trail is not too difficult.
-Distance is approximately 15 kms.
+You have to be in reasonable condition, but the trail is not too steep.
+Distance is approximately 15 km.

-This is really one of the best Chiang Mai treks you can do!
+This hike is one of the best Chiang Mai treks you can do!